Ordination of women and the Catholic Church: Ordination to the diaconate

 The Second Vatican Council in the 1960s revived the permanent diaconate, raising the question of female engagement from a purely theoretical matter to one with practical consequences.
 Based on the idea that women deacons received and are capable of receiving the sacrament of holy orders, there have been continued modern-day proposals to ordain permanent women deacons, who would perform the same functions as male deacons and be like them in every respect.
 In 1975 the German Roman Catholic Episcopal Synod in Würzburg voted in favor of ordaining women deacons.
 The Congregation for the Doctrine of the Faith in Rome indicated it was open to the idea and ruled in 1977 that the possibility of ordaining women as deacons was "a question that must be taken up fully by direct study of the texts, without preconceived ideas."
 The International Theological Commission looked at the issue in the 1990s; its 1997 report was not published, and a later report was approved for publication by Joseph Ratzinger in 2002.
 The second, longer report indicated that the matter is one for the Magisterium to decide.

 In 2015, Archbishop Paul-André Durocher of Gatineau, Canada, called for the restoration of women to the diaconate at the Synod of Bishops on the Family.
-In 2016, Pope Francis formerly established a Commission to study the ministry of deaconesses in the early church, exploring their roles, the rites they participated in, and the formulas employed to designate them as deaconesses.
+In 2016, Pope Francis formerly established a Commission to study the ministry of deaconesses in the Early Church, exploring their roles, the rites they participated in, and the formulas employed to designate them as deaconesses.
 The "Study Commission on the Women's Diaconate" included twelve scholars under the presidency of Cardinal Luis Ladaria Ferrer.
 The first meetings were held in Rome.
 In 2018, Pope Francis indicated that there had been as yet no conclusive decisions but that he was not afraid of ongoing studies.
 Finally in January 2019, two of its members confirmed that a report had been formally submitted.

 In October 2019, Members of the Synod of Bishops for the Amazon asked that women be given leadership roles in the Catholic Church, although they stopped short of calling for female deacons., but there were many bishops also, who voted by 137 to 30 in favor of female deacons.

 In January 2020, the president of the International Union of Superiors General (UISG), which had asked Pope Francis to create a Commission to study women deacons, affirmed that they received a section on history of the original Commission report.

 In February 2020, Pope Francis seemed to reject the possibility of ordaining married deacons as priests and put aside the question of women deacons in the immediate term.
-On April 8, 2020, he initiated a new ten-person commission to consider the issue, but as of April 2021 the new commission had not met.
-Many members are known to support the concept of restoring women to the ordained diaconate.
+On April 8, 2020, he initiated a new ten-person commission to consider the issue.
+Many members were known to support the concept of restoring women to the ordained diaconate.
+The report of this commission, released in 2025 at the request of pope Leo XIV, rejected the possibility of ordaining women to the diaconate "as a degree of Holy Orders", while not stating a definitive judgment at that time.